kaerus/promise.js/README.md

 * Simple design: fast, easy to understand, integrate & debug.
 * Runtime independent: Can be loaded as an AMD or CommonJS module.
 * Flexible fulfillments: Allows multiple fulfillment values catched with then(value) or spread(arguments).
-* Defered processes: Use when(task) to wrap one or several tasks into a returned promise.
+* Whenable promises: Use when(task) to bundle one or several functions/promises into a single promise.

 Install
 =======